network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 # RPM Test Server API

-The RPM measurement uses standard protocol;
-no new protocol is defined.
+The RPM measurement uses standard protocols: no new protocol is defined.

 Both the client and the server MUST support HTTP/2 over TLS 1.3.